MrGiddy/alx-system_engineering-devops/0x00-shell_basics/README.md

+Shell scripts with commands to:
-A shell script that prints absolute path of my current working directory
+* Print absolute path of current working directory
+* Display the content list of current working directory